 This course will introduce students to a variety of quantitative research techniques and prepare them for their doctoral dissertation by developing broader skills of scientific inquiry.
 The main focus of the course will be data collection techniques, interpretive data analysis techniques such as coding and reporting, multivariate analysis, regression analysis and time series analysis.
-The course will include handson computer laboratory activities using SPSS and other statistical software.
-Prerequisites: Successful completion of the DBA first year course work and BUS 532 or its equivalent.
+The course will include hands-on computer laboratory activities using SPSS and other statistical software.
+Prerequisites: Successful completion of the DBA first year course work.